Sinn Fein says Northern Ireland billion-pound windfall no guarantee of power-sharing deal

-BELFAST Irish nationalists Sinn Fein said on Monday the money coming in to Northern Ireland from a pact by their pro-British rivals to prop up British Prime Minister Theresa May would not in itself help restore the province's regional administration.
+BELFAST (Reuters) - Irish nationalists Sinn Fein said on Monday the money coming in to Northern Ireland from a pact by their pro-British rivals to prop up British Prime Minister Theresa May would not in itself help restore the province's regional administration.

-But Sinn Fein President Gerry Adams said that it might help if it gave the Democratic Ulster Unionists (DUP) confidence to do what his side deems necessary to restore power-sharing.
+But Sinn Fein President Gerry Adams said that it might help if it gave the Democratic Unionist Party (DUP) confidence to do what his side deems necessary to restore power-sharing.

 May struck the deal with the DUP to support her Conservative government in major votes, pledging at least 1 billion pounds ($1.3 billion) in extra funds to the province, a windfall DUP leader Arlene Foster said would bring the prospect of a political solution in the British province closer.